SublimeLinter/SublimeLinter-bandit/README.md

 SublimeLinter-bandit
 ====================

 This linter plugin for [SublimeLinter](https://github.com/SublimeLinter/SublimeLinter) provides an interface to [bandit](https://wiki.openstack.org/wiki/Security/Projects/Bandit).
-It will be used with files that have the “python” syntax.
+It will be used with files that have the "python" syntax.

 ## Installation
 SublimeLinter must be installed in order to use this plugin.

 Please use [Package Control](https://packagecontrol.io) to install the linter plugin.

-Before using this plugin, you must ensure that `bandit` (1.3.0 or later) is installed on your system:
+Before using this plugin, ensure that `bandit` (1.3.0 or later) is installed on your system:

 1. Install [Python](http://python.org/download/) and [pip](http://www.pip-installer.org/en/latest/installing.html).